December

 Floral Formula & Features

-Ebracteate (though has large leaf-like bracts), bilaterally symmetrical (zygomorphic), bisexual, 5 fused sepals, 5 fused petals forming two-lipped tube (4 upper lobes + 1 lower lobe), 4 stamens in 2 pairs (didynamous), 2 fused carpels with superior ovary
+Ebracteate (lacking structural bracts but surrounded by large leaf-like bracts), zygomorphic (bilaterally symmetrical), bisexual, 5 fused sepals, 5 fused petals forming a two-lipped tube (4 upper lobes + 1 lower lobe), 4 didynamous stamens in 2 pairs, 2 fused carpels with superior ovary typical of Acanthaceae

 Names in Different Languages